pubnub/javascript-workshop/02-iot/README.md

 You may wonder about the IoT security-

-In the reality, you need to write more code to build secure IoT systems.
-PubNub does offer AES & TLS/SSL data encryptions, also Access Manager so you can control users and devices.
+In reality, you need to write more code to build secure IoT systems.
+PubNub does offer AES & TLS/SSL data encryptions, and <a href = "https://www.pubnub.com/docs/web-javascript/pam-security">Access Manager</a> so you can control users and devices.

 [See more info on PubNub.com](https://www.pubnub.com/products/security-overview/)!